 South Hill Natural Area - West

 Adjacent to the west side of the main campus across State Route 96B/Danby Road, South Hill Natural Area – West (SHNA-West) was acquired around the time of the first South Hill land acquisition, although the exact date is unknown.
 The historical land use of SHNA-West was pasture and agricultural fields until the late 1960s to early 1970s, according to historical aerial photos.
-SHNA - West was expanded to its current 67 acres in 2010 through the purchase of an adjacent parcel on the eastern edge.
+Nowadays, SHNA - West has become a focus for ICNL's educational mission as a fieldwork site for several ENVS courses.

 The perennial streams and riparian trees of SHNA-West warrant protection for their rarity within Ithaca College’s natural land portfolio.
 The main priority for this reserve, however, is regenerative use.
 This should be achieved through a mixture of managed successional re-growth, sustainable harvest of non-timber forest products, invasive exotic species management, and selective forest thinning.
 A showcase example is the successional grove site where historical land use remains are abundant.
 This trapezoid-shaped central plot is now known as the Regenerative Use Area (RUA).
 A trail system, built in 2011-2012, facilitates access, concentrates impact, and promotes field research.
 A map of the new trail system is available on our website, here.

 SHNA - West is one of the more accessible of ICNL’s reserves, located within walking distance from campus and less rugged in topography than SHNA-East.
 Thus, SHNA-West offers a prime location for teaching.
 Environmental Sentinels (ENVS 120) and Land Use and Landscape Change (ENVS 331) courses increasingly use the area for field exercises, particularly involving historical land use and stewardship.